 12. Ali’i Kula Lavender Farm

 Many people didn’t know that lavender came from the Mediterranean.
 This means that it thrives best in a warm and dry climate.
-Although Hawaii is often humid, lavender still found its way to enjoy the Hawaiian soil.
+Although Hawaii is often humid, lavender still finds its way to enjoy the Hawaiian soil.

 Take stunning and dramatic photos while surrounded by the sea of lavender.
 But before you head out, stop by the gift shop where you can buy scented products.
 Around 1-2 hours is plenty of time to spend on the farm.

-13. I’ao Valley
+13. I’ao Valley State Park

 Hiking through the ravines means seeing massive rocks along the rivers, exotic plants, and many spots to take breathtaking photos.